 “Healthy” whole grains: What the evidence really shows

-You hear about them all the time: those allegedly nutritious whole grains you should be eating every day if your goals include being slim and healthy — and whose goals don’t include that?
+You hear about them all the time: those nutritious whole grains you should be eating every day if your goals include being slim and healthy — and whose goals don’t include that?

 First, what are whole grains?

 Technically, whole grains are the seeds of cereal grasses.
 In their natural “whole” state, grains have a hard, inedible husk that covers three edible parts: